nmfs-ost/noaa-fit-resources/_posts/2021-06-11-contributing.md

   - software
 ---

-A [set of guidelines](https://github.com/nmfs-fish-tools/Resources/blob/main/CONTRIBUTING.md) for contributing to tools hosted on the NOAA Fisheries Toolbox is available.
-NOAA FIT hotsted tools are in the [NMFS Fish Tools Organization](https://github.com/nmfs-fish-tools).
+A [set of guidelines](https://github.com/nmfs-ost/FIT-resource-files/blob/main/CONTRIBUTING.md) for contributing to tools hosted on the NOAA Fisheries Toolbox is available.

 These contributing guidelines can also be linked to other NOAA Fisheries software projects.